filestack/filestack-ruby/README.md

 ### Using FilestackFilelinks
 FilestackFilelink objects are representation of a file handle.
 You can download, get raw file content, delete and overwrite file handles directly.
 Security is required for overwrite and delete methods.

-Intialize the filelink using the file handle, your API key, and security if required.
+Initialize the filelink using the file handle, your API key, and security if required.
 The file handle is the string following the last slash `/` in the file URL.

 ```ruby
 filelink = FilestackFilelink.new(handle, apikey: 'YOUR_API_KEY', security: security_object)